shtsoft/ippush/CONTRIBUTING.md

 If you add code then also add tests as necessary.
 Both integration- and unit-tests.
 It is also suggested to include one documentation-test for each public API function.
-In the end, make sure that
-- all tests work as expected by running `cargo test`.
+In the end, make sure that all tests work as expected by running `cargo test`.
-- all executables run as expected.

 ## GitHub